 Understanding employee loyalty and guessing how your employees will respond to corporate rewards programs doesn’t have to be a trial-and-error process.
-Thinking of your employees as customers can be an effective approach to generating enthusiasm and compassion for the company and the brand.
+Thinking of your employees as customers can be an effective approach to generating company loyalty and enthusiasm and compassion for the brand.
 With that in mind, we’ve found some programs that customers respond to with overwhelming enthusiasm, and we believe employees will too.

 Customer loyalty programs are a great way to keep current customers engaged while capturing the interest of potential buyers.
 Essentially, they are a long-term marketing effort that provides incentives in order to motivate repeat customers to stay loyal.
 There are many types of customer loyalty programs that a company can choose from.
 And while some businesses decide to use only one model, others may combine two—or even more.

 Here are eight types of loyalty programs that will help you choose the best model for your business needs.
 At least one will likely provide you with the value you are looking for and bring you one step closer to your marketing goals.

 The most common loyalty program in the retail world is, logically, the simplest one.
 In a points-based loyalty program, customers that spend more get more.
 With each qualifying transaction they make, customers accrue points.
 They can later redeem these points for credit towards their next purchases, access to special member-only deals, or giveaways like free items or services.

 Some of the most exciting uses of points programs are in the hotel industry.
 Programs like Wyndham Rewards allow customers to rack up points than can be used on upgrades or free nights at properties around the world.
 Points programs like this motivate customers to stay invested in your company over the long term in hopes of accruing enough points to redeem them for something really special.